What Is The Honoring Our PACT Act Toxic Exposure Bill?

 - Some soft tissue sarcomas – A term referring to cancers that develop in soft tissues such as muscles and tendons.

-What Else Does the Toxic Exposure Veteran Bill Include?
+What Else Does the Toxic Exposure Veteran PACT Act Include?

 The PACT Act also encourages health care and disability coverage for veterans exposed to toxins throughout their service.
 The act presents $208 billion in funding to provide benefits for veterans suffering from presumptive illnesses.